top of page

 Associate Professor

-(From the University of South Carolina College of Social Work: https://sc.edu/study/colleges_schools/socialwork/faculty-staff/woo_bongki.php)
+(From University of South Carolina College of Social Work: https://sc.edu/study/colleges_schools/socialwork/faculty-staff/woo_bongki.php)

 Michael Park